 - Introduction to Historical Studies (Hi 105)

 - Introduction to World Cultures (SSS 200)

 All that I do at BJU is motivated by my love for students and my desire to see them grow in Christlike character as they develop their talents for the Lord's service.
-I teach history and anthropology in the Division of Social Science, and I am the program coordinator for the International Studies major.
-I have taught in the freshman History of Civilization program from my first semester of teaching at BJU.
-I teach Introduction to World Cultures and Cultural Anthropology.
-I offer courses in upper-level history in rotation: Colonial Era in America, America's Ideological Foundations, and the Non-Western World since 1914.
+I teach history and anthropology in the Division of Social Science, and I am the program coordinator for the International Studies major as well as the Chair of the Division of History, Government, and Social Science.
 I also serve as the University's Faculty Athletic Representative, a liaison between the faculty and the athletic department to provide oversight of student-athletes' experiences and academic development.

 I came to BJU in the fall of 1984 as a freshman and graduated with a BA in History with a French minor.
 I returned as a graduate assistant in the fall of 1988 to teach history and earn my MEd in Teaching History.
-My PhD in History is from the University of South Carolina.
-My major field was Early America with minor fields in Early Modern Europe and Anthropology.
+My PhD in History is from the University of South Carolina with a major field was Early America and minor fields in Early Modern Europe and Anthropology.

 My research interests include time and time consciousness, the experiences of women and families, and the impact of ideas and technology.
 I am a co-editor for the South Carolina Historical Association's journal, The Proceedings.
-I am also a teacher-consultant with the South Carolina Geographic Alliance.
-My husband, Rob Schoolfield, teaches in the Division of Music (he's a percussionist), and we have two children in the University, one a theater arts major, the other a studio art major.
+I have served as a teacher-consultant with the South Carolina Geographic Alliance.
+I am an active member of the international teacher organization Alpha Delta Kappa.
+My husband, Rob Schoolfield, is a percussionist who teaches and performs in the greater Greenville area.
+We have a son and a daughter who graduated from BJU.